-James Miller is the inaugural Professor of Humanities, Co-Director of the Humanities Research Center, and Chair of the Arts and Humanities Division at Duke Kunshan University.
+James Miller is the inaugural Professor of Humanities, Co-Director of the Humanities Research Center, and Chair of the Faculty Assembly at Duke Kunshan University.
 He is also Editor-in-chief of Worldviews: Global Religions, Cultures, and Ecology.

 Duke Kunshan University is a new joint venture university created by Duke University (USA) and Wuhan University (China) with an innovative, interdisciplinary liberal arts and science curriculum.
-Its first undergraduates will graduate in 2022.
+Its first undergraduates graduated in 2022.

 Professor Miller’s academic career began with the study of Chinese language and culture at Durham University in the UK.
 He has become a leading interpreter of Daoist religion, through his study of the medieval Chinese religious movement known as The Way of Highest Clarity.
 Over the past eighteen years, he has published six books on Chinese religions, including most recently China’s Green Religion (May 2017).
 Professor Miller’s has given lectures around the world in English, Chinese and Spanish, and his work has been translated into Italian, Chinese and Farsi.